 EICR tests are especially important to business owners and landlords.
 This is because they are directly responsible for anyone on their property.
 It’s not clear what happens during the test so it’s difficult to know why it’s so important.
 This blog is going to give a step-by-step description of the process.
-It provides information on the test and explains why the engineer is specifically looking for.
+It provides information on the test and explains what the electrical engineer is specifically looking for.

 The qualified engineer will be assessing the overall build quality, performance and safety of an electrical installation.
 They will be looking out especially for any deterioration or defects.

 The first stage of the test is usually a visual assessment.
 Equipment will be inspected to see if anything is clearly in need of repair or replacement.
 There might be breaks or cracks in appliances.
 There also may be obvious signs of overheating in which case the equipment will need replacing.
+In older properties the distribution board may be fuse cartridge which would now be changed for an MCB board.
+This electrical upgrade offers far greater protection with RCD and Earth leakage monitors that trip when a fault occurs.

 There will also be live testing.
 These include a precautionary test to check that if there does happen to be a fault in the system, it will disconnect within the time limit.
 This test in particular highlights one of the most important reasons for EICR tests.
 It checks if components are in the right condition to work as intended in the future.